Mageas/single-gpu-passthrough/README.md

 Search for the strings "VIDEO".
 ![images/vbios1.jpg](images/vbios1.jpg)

-Then you have to search for a U that is in front of VIDEO.
-Delete all of the code above the U.
+Then you have to search for the first U that is in front of VIDEO.
 ![images/vbios2.jpg](images/vbios2.jpg)

-Save your patched vbios.
+Delete all of the code above the U then save your patched vbios.

 ## Passthrough the GPU